STANDARD TERMS AND CONDITIONS

-- Group air seat assignments: please note that group seats are assigned “at the discretion of the airline,” Specific seat assignments cannot and will not be guaranteed (including seating next to your travel companions.)
+- Seat assignments: please note that group seats are assigned “at the discretion of the airline,” Specific seat assignments cannot be guaranteed (including seating next to your travel companions.)
 Seat numbers will not be advised until check-in at the airport.
 If you require specific seats, CTS suggests you book the tour package as land only and arrange your own airfare.
 Note that ‘bulkhead’ and ‘exit row’ seats are assigned by the carrier at the airport.

-- Group air mileage credit – reduced: it is common for carriers to give partial or no credit on group flights.
-It is important to give your frequent flyer number when checking in at the airport to ensure any eligible miles will be recorded.
+- Mileage Credit: it is common for carriers to give partial or no credit on group flights.
+Please confirm your frequent flyer number when checking in at the airport to ensure any eligible miles will be recorded.
 CTS will be unable to add frequent flyer numbers after tour departure.

-- Group air not upgradable: group air is usually economy class and is not upgradable to first class, business, economy plus.
-To travel with an upgrade, you must choose land only and book independent airfare.
+- Group air not upgradable: group air is usually economy class and is not upgradable to first class, business, or economy plus.
 (See land only topic.)

 - Group air may not operate: if a minimum number of passengers is not reached, CTS may drop the group flights and passengers will be refunded and instructed to purchase flights on their own.

 When group airfare is not included, airport transfers at destination are not included in the package.
-The traveler is responsibility to arrange such a transfer to meet the rest of the group.
-Transfers can be very costly, in excess of $500 USD one way.
+The traveler is responsible to arrange such a transfer to meet the rest of the group.
+Transfers can be very costly, in excess of $500 USD one way for certain destinations.